 YIP8 Applications are now Open!

 The Organizing Team worked hard in the few weeks before the Winter Break to finalize the Applications for YIP8, the 2015-2016 Program year.
 They realized their hard work when it was announced and published on the Friday before the closing, to hoots, hollars and cheers from the YIP7 crew.
-The incoming Applications will be processed and Participants of YIP8 will be accepted on an Application YIP8ongoing basis.
+The incoming Applications will be processed and Participants of YIP8 will be accepted on an ongoing basis.
 This means that there is no deadline, but when the appropriate number of Participants has been reached, we will close the Application Process.

 Do you know someone who you feel could benefit from a year at YIP?
 This year we are advocating and working toward Personalized Recruitment!
 The hope is that members of our vast and growing Network can support people in finding YIP.
 Our goal is that personal, meaningful and direct conversation is what brings Participants to YIP8.
 Your collaboration and encouragement means the grand success of the year to come.
 So, pass it on!